15 Short Inspirational Stories with a Moral [Motivational stories]

 “Your honour, I am but a lowly farmer and do not own a proper measure.
 I simply use an old-fashioned scale,” he replied.

-“How do you weight the butter then?”
+“How do you weigh the butter then?”
 Enquired the judge.

 “Your honour, long before the baker started buying butter from my farm, I’ve been buying a pound loaf of bread from him.
 Every day when he brings me the bread, I place it on my scale and give him the same weight in butter.
 If anyone is to be blamed, it’s the baker.”